ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_orderinginstance.md

 **Important:**
 * Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
-* Ensure that all of the VLANs you select are in the same pod, because ESXi servers cannot be provisioned on mixed-pod VLANs.
+* Ensure that all of the VLANs you select are in the same pod because ESXi servers cannot be provisioned on mixed-pod VLANs.

 ### DNS configuration